History of Beirut: Rashidun period

 Beirut was conquered by the Muslims in 635.
 Yazid ibn Abi Sufyan was at the forefront of the Islamic army, which headed to Lebanon with Yazid's half-brother, Muawiyah.
 He marched to Sidon, Beirut, and Jbeil, while Khalid bin Al-Walid entered the Bekaa region reaching Baalbek.
 Amongst the companions of the Islamic Prophet Muhammad: Abu al-Darda’ stayed in Beirut shortly after its conquest by Muawiyah and Yazid, and Salman Al Farsi and the son of Abu Dhar al-Ghifari also stayed in the city.

 During the Rashidun era, Al-Omari Grand Mosque, (ٱلْمَسْجِد ٱلْعُمَرِيّ ٱلْكَبِير) was built during the reign of Islam's second Caliph Umar Bin El Khattab in 635 AD.

 Umayyad period

-After the rise of the Umayyad Caliphate, the Byzantines raided the Lebanese coast, as result, a mission of naval defense along the Levantine coast was entrusted to the commander of the sea, which meant Al-Aswad bin Bilal Al-Muharibi going out to chase the Byzantine invaders during their attack on a merchant ship at the frontier of Beirut in 730 AD.
+After the rise of the Umayyad Caliphate, the Byzantines raided the Lebanese coast in an attempt to liberate christian Lebanon from the arab muslim invaders/colonizers, as result, a mission of naval defense along the Levantine coast was entrusted to the commander of the sea, which meant Al-Aswad bin Bilal Al-Muharibi going out to chase the Byzantine liberators during their attack on a merchant ship at the frontier of Beirut in 730 AD.